API Reference

 We have devised a way for indexing and addressing children and descendants within parent/ancestor trees, and the following functions use that convention.
 You can read about the indexing/addressing convention in the source code documentation, the section entitled "Parent-Child Relationships."

-• instance.findInParent() returns a single string indicating the index of the node in its parent.
-The return value will be one of five types:
+instance.findInParent()returns a single string indicating the index of the node in its parent.
+The return value will be one of five types:- a string containing "c" followed by a number, as in 'c7' - this means

-• a string containing "v" followed by a number, as in 'v0' - this is the same as the previous, but for the parent's variables array
+childrenarray, and is at index 7 - a string containing "v" followed by a number, as in 'v0' - this is the

-• the string "b" - this means that the node is the body and its parent is a binding
+variablesarray - the string "b" - this means that the node is the body and its parent is a binding

-• the string "s" - this means that the node is a symbol for its parent, which is either an error or a binding
+- the string "s" - this means that the node is a symbol for its parent, which is either an error or a binding

-• a lengthier string beginning with "{" - this is the JSON encoded version of the attribute key for which the node is the corresponding value
+- a lengthier string beginning with "{" - this is the JSON encoded version of the attribute key for which the node is the corresponding value

-• undefined if none of the above apply (e.g., no parent, or invalid tree structure)
+- undefined if none of the above apply (e.g., no parent, or invalid tree structure)

-• instance.findChild(indexString) is the inverse of the previous, in that it takes as input a string that the previous might give as output, and finds the corresponding child tree by that index.
+instance.findChild(indexString)is the inverse of the previous, in that it takes as input a string that the previous might give as output, and finds the corresponding child tree by that index.

 Example:

-• instance.address(inThisAncestor) is a generalization of indexInParent to arbitrary depth.
+instance.address(inThisAncestor)is a generalization ofindexInParentto arbitrary depth.
 It returns an array of indices that one would need to follow, as a path, to walk from the given ancestor node, down through the tree, to reach this instance.
-If no ancestor is given (or a non-ancestor is given) then the topmost ancestor is used instead.
+If no ancestor is given (or a non-ancestor is given) then the topmost ancestor is used instead.instance.index(indexArray)is the inverse of the previous function, taking an array of indices and walking that path into its descendants, returning the resulting subtree, or undefined if one or more of the steps were invalid.

 Examples: